News & Trending Shopping & Deals News

 Fact checked

 Holidays are the season of goodwill, and tipping your favorite service provider is one way to say thank you for all their hard work.
-Making a monetary tip or giving a small gift can be a great way to show your appreciation.
+A monetary tip or a small gift can be a great way to show your appreciation.

-But before you start making big purchases or splashing the cash, you may be interested to know that there are certain people you don’t need to tip during the holidays.
-For some people, tipping can appear demeaning, while for others it’s against their employers’ policies.
+You may be interested to know that there are certain people you don’t need to tip during the holidays to help you avoid wasting money.
+For some people, tipping can appear demeaning, while for others, it’s against their employers’ policies.

 Read on to discover who you can cross off your holiday tip list this year.